inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 ### Backlog Content Protocol v1.0
 *   **Directive:** When updating `BACKLOG.md` during a full `END_PROMPT`, remove the "Completed" section entirely.
 Completed items live permanently in the `CHANGELOG.md`.

-### Self-Correction on Truncation Protocol v1.0
+### Self-Correction on Abridgement Protocol v1.0
-*   **Directive:** Before outputting a code block, perform a self-check for truncation markers (`...`).
-If found, stop, state the protocol violation, and regenerate the complete, untruncated file.
+*   **Directive:** Before outputting a code block, perform a self-check for abridgement markers (`...`).
+If found, stop, state the protocol violation, and regenerate the complete, unabridged file.